Smocked Building Project

 Installation and workshops by New York based artist Annie Coggan.
 Film in collaboration with Exeter/Berlin artist Sam Godfrey.

-We're very excited to be pioneering the first Smocked Building Project by US artist, Annie Coggan, who will be covering Ruth Smith Gallery with smocked hessian.
+We're very excited to be pioneering the first Smocked Building Project by US artist, Annie Coggan, who will be covering Ruth Smith Gallery with a huge textile installation using smocked hessian.

-Furthermore, Annie will teach a series of smocking workshops that outline the history of the craft and show the “how-to’s” and “what could be's” by passing on this haptic knowledge.
+Furthermore, Annie will teach a series of smocking workshops at North Tawton Community Centre that outline the history of the craft and show the “how-to’s” and “what could be's” by passing on this haptic knowledge.
+On Sunday 11th January Annie will teach the honeycomb stitch that Ishe is working with to Smock the Building and on Saturday 17th January, Annie will teach the bird beak stitch.

 Corn Harvesting at Rill, Buckfastleigh, c.
 1911, Devon Rural Archives.